List of Doom ports: Microsoft Windows

-The first version of Doom for Windows was released under the name Doom 95, on August 20, 1996.
-It was compatible with Windows 95 and up, and was able to use WADs from the DOS versions.
+The first version of Doom for Windows was released under the name Doom 95.
+A limited version of Doom 95 initially appeared on Microsoft's Games for Windows 95 sampler disc in November 1995.
+In 1996, The Ultimate Doom (which contained the original three episodes in Doom and a bonus fourth episode) was re-released, with Doom 95 as the in-game title and overall backend.
+Also that same year, the official standalone expansion pack, Final Doom, had utilized the Doom 95 backend as well.
+Doom 95 was able to use WADs from the DOS versions.
 It also allowed users to set up multiplayer games much easier than in DOS.
-It was included with Final Doom.
 The port was project-led by Gabe Newell and other later founders of Valve.

 On September 26, 2001, Doom Collector's Edition was released, containing The Ultimate Doom, Doom II, and Final Doom.
 It was re-released on January 1, 2004 with added preview content for Doom 3.
 Some early versions of Doom 3 included the Collector's Edition and a small demon figurine as a bonus.
 The BFG Edition of Doom 3, released on October 15, 2012, includes The Ultimate Doom as well as Doom II.

 On August 3, 2007, The Ultimate Doom, Doom II, and Final Doom were released on Steam.
 This release runs the original DOS versions of the game using DOSBox, a DOS emulator.

 On January 9, 2020, the 25th anniversary release, previously only available on consoles and mobile devices, was released on the Bethesda.net games store.
 On September 3, 2020 it was also made available on Steam as a free update for the existing DOSBox release, with later releases on GOG.com and the Epic Games Store.

 On August 8, 2024, Steam, GOG.com, and Epic Games received a free update which once again replaced the 25th anniversary release with Doom + Doom II.
 This version was also released on the Microsoft Store.